|

 outside

-The Stonewall on the very first hot night of the rebellion on Friday,
+The STONEWALL on the very first hot night of the rebellion on Friday,

 June

-27, 1969. . |
+27th, 1969! . |

-Jeremiah Newton has written extensively for publication over the decades about the
+Jeremiah Newton has written extensively for

 historic 1969 Stonewall Rebellion.
-His articles and interviews have appeared
+His articles and interviews

-in as widespread a newspaper as The New York Times and the New
+in as widespread a newspaper as The New York Times and the New York Daily News to Gay-owned and

-in New York City such as Gaysweek, the New York Native and the New York Blade News, to a local community
+the New York Native and the New York Blade News, to a local community

 paper, the New York Press.
-On "Stonewall Sunday" for the 25th
+On "Stonewall

 anniversary of Stonewall in 1994 ("Stonewall 25"), the New York Sunday News